CrunchyData/postgres-operator/docs/content/Installation/postgres-operator-installer/_index.md

 ## Install the Postgres Operator with Installer Image

-The following jobs can be run to install, update, and uninstall the Crunchy PostgreSQL Operator in your Kubernetes or OpenShift cluster using the pgo-installer image.
-Examples of these job can be found in `$PGOROOT/installers/method/ansible-playbook/roles/pgo-installer/templates`.
+The following job can be run to `install`, `update`, and `uninstall` the Crunchy PostgreSQL Operator in your Kubernetes or OpenShift cluster using the pgo-deployer image.
+Examples of these job can be found in `$PGOROOT/installers/method/ansible-playbook/roles/pgo-deployer/templates`.
 The job templates will need to updated with the following variables to run correctly.

 ### Installer Namespace